 Blues fans may well incline most towards the two tracks that go for an Aynsley Lister-ish vibe, namely the title cut and the closing ‘Never Good Enough’ with its ooh-oohing backing vocals and laid back, ticking guitar.
 With none of the ten tracks on the album reaching four minutes in length I reckon ‘The Truth’, a slowie with a bluesy guitar intro, should have been an opportunity for Jones to stretch out and bring some more guitar to the party.

 What Jones and his new mentor Elias have given us on The Truth is very well done, but it does feel a bit constricted in style.
-A couple of more spontaneous bursts of rough and tumble, in the manner of an earlier song like ‘Stop Moving The House’, would have provided some leavening variety.
+A couple of bursts of more spontaneous rough and tumble, in the manner of an earlier song like ‘Stop Moving The House’, would have provided some leavening variety.

 After four previous albums showing varying degrees of maturity, and god knows how many shows across Europe as a veritable road warrior, Laurence Jones is certainly entitled to try a new direction.
 The blues-pop of The Truth does that stylishly, if within a very contained framework.
 It’ll be interesting to see how he makes this stuff work in a live setting.